Bartapapa/legend/docs/pages/failedcareers.md

 <summary><b>45.
 Smithy</b></summary>
 Name the mine that was overrun by creatures, preventing the import of metal.

-Bonus item: Heavy hammer (medium melee),
+Bonus item: Heavy hammer (medium melee), Iron tongs

 Skill: Metallurgy
 </details>